stanislaw/SoftwareDesignHeuristics/README.md

 - **Standards favor good practice.** If a company has adopted a practice that makes sense and creates value, it is highly unlikely that this practice would be turned down or considered inappropriate by any standard.

+## Requirements

+### One-step shopping

+> "One-stop shopping" is a useful requirements writing priciple.
+Simply, people reading the requirements should be able to get all the information they need from one document or from one section of a document.
+They should not have to jump between different sections to understand the requirement.
+(Patterns for Effective Use Cases by Steve Adolph et al.)

 ## Safety